 5. Compacting the Pieces

-Afterwards, the bits of paper that drop are spun by the rotor and pushed into the truck’s cargo area.
-Additionally, they’re mixed and compacted with other shredded materials until the truck is literally jam-packed.
+Finally, once the shredding is complete the bits of paper that drop through the screen are spun by the rotor and pushed into the truck’s cargo area.
+As paper shreds are forced in, they’re mixed and compacted with the shredded materials from other stops during the day until the truck is literally jam-packed.

 Need to Rent a Mobile Shredding Truck?